Clara Stern: Biography

 Clara was born into a wealthy Jewish family and was one of seven children.
 Her father was a banker named Julius Joseephy and her mother's name was Friederike Joseephy (née Benjamin).
 Clara and William met in 1897 while on a bicycle ride through Forst Grunewald in Berlin, Germany.
 They married in 1899 despite the opposition of Clara's parents due to the fact that William had little money to provide for them.
 They then moved to Breslau, Germany which is now Wrocław, Poland.
 The Sterns went on to have three children, the first being a daughter named Hilde (1900–1962), then a son named Günther (1902–1992), followed by their last daughter named Eva (1904–1992).

 Work in Child Development

 Clara and William Stern greatly influenced the growing field of child development.
 They studied the language development of their three children for 18 years by keeping detailed diaries from the day each child was born until they were 12, 10, and 7 years old, respectively.
-All together, there are 24 diaries with almost 5,000 handwritten pages of notes, the data that they recorded included reactions, babbling, the ability to recall events, lying and moral judgment.
+All together, there are 24 diaries with almost 5,000 handwritten pages of notes.
+The data that they recorded included reactions, babbling, the ability to recall events, lying and moral judgment.
 They also studied the children's development by conducting experiments that involved asking questions that tested linguistic development, memory, and truth telling.

 In addition to the detailed diaries of language development, the Sterns systematically recorded one-on-one sessions with each child.
 One parent would begin storytelling, while the other parent, typically Clara, would take detailed notes.
 By evaluating their cumulative observations of all three children, the Sterns founded the concept of "game theory", which states that a child's personal development depends on the quality of the child's play.

 Some of their work was groundbreaking, according to Görlitz:During the second year of life, for example, almost all children begin to designate themselves or other people linguistically.
 Children growing up in a German-speaking environment differ in terms of whether their first self-designation consists of a name or a pronoun.
 Clara and William Stern discovered that their firstborn (a daughter) first designated herself with a name, whereas her two younger siblings started designating themselves with a pronoun.
 Ninety years later, this sibling effect, first discovered in case studies from just one family, has been replicated in large samples taken from different cultures and languages.

-It has since been reported that the stern children were not aware of their parents studying them, and only became aware of the research after the studies had been published.
-This is an important fact to note because of their obliviousness to the study ensures recording of natural behaviors from the children.
+It has since been reported that the Stern children were not aware of their parents studying them, and only became aware of the research after the studies had been published.
+This is an important fact to note because their obliviousness to the study ensures the recording of natural behaviors from the children.